zgstumpf/sumdigitsquared/README.md

 ```

 ## Results
 For integers in the 1 to 10K range, the string method is slightly faster.
-However, as the integer size increases past 10K, the math method is slightly faster.
+As the integer size increases past 10K, the math method is slightly faster.
 No significant difference between the methods was observed.
 Results are generalized and may vary between test runs.

 ![Results Graph](./SumDigitsSquaredGraph.png)

 ## Conclusion
 In Python, don't be deterred from converting numeric datatypes to strings if it will make your code more readable.
-For small numbers, it may even be faster.
-The speed gains of the math method are not substantial enough to justify unreadable code.
+For small numbers it may even be faster.
+The speed gains of the math method are not substantial enough to justify hard-to-read code.

 ## Install
 Prequisites: